How to start you oral chelation in a nutshell, when following Andy Cutler’s chelation principles:

 Sulphur (sulfur) foods

 Some mercury poisoned people will not do well with sulphur foods (please follow this link to properly understand) , these are foods with high free-thiol content, not simply a high sulfur content, as can be found on many website lists.
 We calll them high sulphur foods to simplify.
 Foods such as like dairy, eggs, garlic, cabbage, broccoli, cauliflower, etc. can cause a lot of problems and may need to be avoided while chelating.
 Dairy is a very common sulphur food with free thiols.
-See the sulphur food list for more information and sulphur metabolism to understand its conversion.
+See the sulphur food list for more information and search for sulphur metabolism charts, to understand its conversion.
 Mercury often interferes with the metabolism of sulphur foods.

 Usually it is people that test high in plasma cysteine that cannot tolerate sulfur foods and supplements high in sulphur.
 People with low plasma cysteine feel better if they eat foods high in sulphur.
 You would need to test your plasma cysteine levels to know this.
 See Andy’s comments on thiols, sulfur and cysteine.